 Everyone wants to be one up and showcase the best of what they have been up to.
 This includes photography too.
 Be it Instagram or Facebook, users have been trying to show case the better part of their life.
 There are various ready to use filters (not to be confused with actual glass filters) in hundreds of photo-editing apps and programs now.
 What this has led to are photographs with excessive use of these effects which tend to take the charm away from the photograph.
 The photographs do look good superficially but they are unable to hold a viewer’s attention for long.
 Skills of good photography are getting lost.

 The other day, I saw a photograph of a popular park on my friend’s mobile.
 The initial impact was good.
 The photograph had some filters and minor tweaks applied to it to make the sky darker and colors more saturated.
-After just a second of looking at the photograph, the impact was gone and I could see the halos around tall structures where the sky darkening filter had not been applied.
+After just a second of looking at the photograph, the impact was gone and I could see the halos around tall structures where the sky darkening filter had not been applied by the software.
 This was very distracting.
 The clothes of the people in the foreground were over saturated and again with the glow around showing the poor application of the so called filters.
 The person who had captured the photograph had gone overboard and spoilt the image.
 (Top 10 Photo-editing Traps)

 Yesterday, I saw a photograph of distant mountains with a lady running on a road in the foreground.
 The subject and the composition was wonderful.
 The person who had clicked the photograph had applied a graduated colored filter to it, tilted at about forty five degrees.
 The result – half of the sky had grey clouds and the other half had bluish clouds.
 The photograph which could have been a masterpiece, was now a another piece of digital junk.